Albert0i/probabilistic-data-structure/README.md

 ![alt membership](img/t.member.JPG)
 ![alt frequency](img/t.freq.JPG)

-As you can see, we have 103 rows and data size is 0.03MB.
+We have 127 records and data size is 0.03MB.
 ![alt data size](img/t.data-size.JPG)

-When records scale up to ten billions, aggregating in real time is impractical or even impossible.
+However, scaling up to ten billions, aggregating in real time is impractical or even impossible and let alone the data size.
 This is where PDS comes into play.

+**Caveat**

+1. PDS are special data structures to tackle humungous data size;
+1. PDS trades accuracy for speed and size, you won't get 100% accuracy and have to endure false positive somehow;
+2. Good estimation of elements is a MUST.

 #### II.
 Bloom Filter